tuura/process-mining/README.md

 ## Building and testing with Cabal

-You can build and test the library using Cabal.
-We intend to release the library on Hackage in the near future.
+You can build the library and PGminer using Cabal.
+We intend to release the sources on Hackage in the near future.

 ### Build